swiftlang/swift-evolution/proposals/nnnn-int128.md

 encoded as a pair of 64b integers.
 This pair is always in little-endian order, regardless of the endianness of the architecture.

+The actual API of the types is uninteresting; they are entirely constrained by their protocol conformances.
+Notably, these types conform to the following protocols, and hence to any protocol that they refine:

+- Hashable
+- Equatable
+- Comparable
+- Codable
+- Sendable
+- LosslessStringConvertible
+- ExpressibleByIntegerLiteral
+- AdditiveArithmetic
+- [Signed]Numeric
+- BinaryInteger
+- FixedWidthInteger
+- [Unsigned|Signed]Integer

 -------
 ¹ For the purposes of this discussion, arm64\_32 and similar architectures are "64b targets."